Aorosee/Notes/CyberMed_Tasks.md

 # CYBERMED TASK LIST
->Last Changes: 4/16/2020 </br>
+>Last Changes: 4/17/2020 </br>

 ## CURRENT WORKING ON (Priority first)</br>
 * Provider Radwin should show "patient has leave" when patient hangup before/right after provider pick up. </br>
-* Don't show callback option on appointment which comes from yesterday or earlier. </br>
+* Don't show callback option on appointment which comes from past or future. </br>
 * Provider could read Room db table first before patient clean them. </br>
-* Complete the test percedue of CDOC_ONLINE. </br>
+* When provider cancel the outgoing ringbox as soon as the ringbox just showing up, then the cancel button only dismiss the ringbox but the calling percedure is still on. </br>
 * Complete a video session work-flow. </br>
-* Reviewing codes and making them more simple. </br>
 </br>

 ## REVIEWING </br>
+* Complete the test percedue of CDOC_ONLINE. </br>
+* Reviewing codes and making them more simple. </br>
 </br>

 ## ISSUES & FEATURES </br>
 **4/16/2020:** </br>
 * When provider cancel the outgoing ringbox as soon as the ringbox just showing up, then the cancel button only dismiss the ringbox but the calling percedure is still on. </br>
+* Refreshing the page will not resume provider's call. </br>
 </br>

 **4/15/2020:** </br>